AdelleKing/WineShack/README.md

     * ![Products](testing/images/products.png)

 * Profile Page:
-This page will be concise and will enable the user to update thier details easily, this information will be automatically populated into the checkout form.
+This page will be concise and will enable the user to update their details easily, this information will be automatically populated into the checkout form.
     * ![Profile](testing/images/account.png)

 Checkout Page:
-* This page, although will have a lot of information, I will hopefully be able to make it look easy to navigate and easy to complete, providing the user with all th informtion needed to complete thier purchase.
+* Although this page will have a lot of information, I will hopefully be able to make it look easy to navigate and easy to complete, providing the user with all the information needed to complete their purchase.
     * ![Checkout](testing/images/checkout.png)

 ### **Color Scheme:**
-I wanted the colour scheme to be clean and fresh so I opted for a black and white design.
+I wanted the color scheme to be clean and fresh so I opted for a black and white design.
 This enabled me to highlight the wines on display without distracting the user.
 From my research this is also a common feature on other e-commerce sites.

-FOnts used are also clean and minimal again to ensure there is no distraction when users are searching/reviewing wines.
+Fonts used are also clean and minimal again to ensure there is no distraction when users are searching/reviewing wines.

 ### **Technology Used:**
 ### Languages Used